 One condition of receiving a grant is that grantholders are required to supply a summary of their project aims on commencement and a report of their findings on completion.
 Both will be published in the Socio-Legal Newsletter.
 Please see back issues for past examples of these.

-In summer 2017, long-standing chair of the Grants Subcommittee, Jess Guth, wrote an article for the Socio-Legal Newsletter SLN 82:5 to help future applicants polish up their proposals.
+In summer 2017, the then chair of the Grants Subcommittee, Jess Guth, wrote an article for the Socio-Legal Newsletter SLN 82:5 to help future applicants polish up their proposals.